Outside the Classroom

 Activities change each term with the exception of:

-Activities after school run from 3.45pm to 4.45pm (with dance classes for nursery children during Thursday afternoon).
-Details of activities are sent home at the beginning of each term and parents can put their child’s name down for a preferred activity on return to school.
-Please note that some activities are restricted in number and waiting lists can sometimes operate.
+Activities after school generally run from 3.45pm to 4.45pm.
+Details of activities are available on our online system SOCS at the end of each term and parents can login to put their child’s name down for a preferred activity.
+Please note that some activities are restricted in number.

 Pupils develop their own interests and talents to a high level through a range of extra-curricular opportunities which is extensive for the size of school.